Last updated on August 8, 2025

 Queen Marchesa | Illustration by Kieran Yanner

-Knights can be a super thematic tribe to build.
-All the support for equipment and enchantment strategies make them feel really Arthurian with their prophecies, their magical quests, and their magic swords.
-They’ve also gotten quite a lot of support over time, which is also nice since not too long ago they were a relatively weak tribe.
+Knights can be a super thematic creature type to build around.
+All the support for equipment and enchantment strategies makes them feel really Arthurian with their prophecies, their magical quests, and their magic swords.
+They’ve also gotten quite a lot of support over time, which is also nice since not too long ago they were relatively weak.

 But enough about what I think.
 Do you think I missed any fundamental knight commanders?
 What’s your favorite one?
-Will you be building a knight tribal deck?
-Feel free to let me know down in the comments!
+Will you be building a knight deck?
+Let me know down in the comments!
 And while you’re here, don’t forget to check out our Discord server!
 There you’ll find an amazing community of MTG fans that share your love for this game.

 That’s all from me for now.
 Have a good one, and I’ll see you next time!